JJ/hoborg/text/text.md

 What do you mean, Gummy?
 It's the plain truth.
 I will tell it to you exactly like it happened.
 Yes, sir, I'm sure, what are you, a fuckin' people's court?
-Do I have to take the oath or anything?
+Do I have to take the oath or what?

 Alright, then.
 This is the real story of how I came to be in the possession of Manuel the Man-Made Man starts in Mobile, which is only fitting, given the